u-m-i/domotics/README.md

-# domotics
+# domotics - backend branch
-Here is our SENA's project, and our code is totally public, we are a great team.
-Remember show respect for your majors
+Here are all the logic behind behind, the connection between the server, the modules and the page.